Cameron Diaz and successful wine sales business

 Avaline is presented as a “clean” alternative because it is made with organic grapes from wineries that meet their certifications.

 “Our drinkers are not worried about the harvest or what regions it comes from,” Diaz said in a joint interview with Power.
-“What is important for them is that they maintain their values in terms of what they consume and what it tastes like.”
+“What is important to them is that they maintain their values in terms of what they eat and what they taste like.”

 The brand is part of the trend in the food and beverage industry, which aims to attract millennials concerned about buying the healthiest products on the market.

-However, they have faced various hurdles such as the customer having to pay for shipping or being at home to sign, which people are now overcoming, according to Power.
+However, they have faced various obstacles such as the customer having to pay for shipping or being at home to sign, which people are now overcoming, according to Power.

 “The consumer is now prepared and comfortable ordering alcohol on the Internet and that will only grow from here,” he said in the joint interview with Díaz.
 “What should have taken us years as an industry happened in 2020.”

-According to Nielsen data, direct-to-consumer wine shipments jumped nearly 17% last year – arguably due to lockdown from the Covid 19 pandemic – and is now a $ 3.7 billion market.
+According to data from Nielsen, direct-to-consumer wine shipments jumped nearly 17% last year – arguably due to lockdown from the Covid 19 pandemic – and is now a $ 3.7 billion market.
 Sales of alcohol on the internet soared by around 200%, in which wine had a 68% share.

 “Avaline is an independent company,” he said.
 “In a few more years, people will not even know that I was a part of this and they will be pleasantly surprised that I was one of the co-founders.”